Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## Step 5: Apply for the apartment

 If you like the apartment, apply for it as soon as you can.
+Prepare the [required documents](#required-documents) in advance.

 ![Berlin apartment documents](/illustrations/berlin-apartment-documents.png)

 ### Required documents

-Bring these documents with you:[^19]
+To apply for an apartment, you need these documents:[^19]

 - [ ] **[[Schufa]] report**
     You can [get one for free](/guides/schufa).
 If you can't get a Schufa, bring a work contract or a [tax return](/glossary/Steuerbescheid) to prove your income.
 Furnished apartments from [Homelike](/out/homelike), [Spotahome](/out/spotahome), [Wunderflats](/out/wunderflats) don't ask for a Schufa.[^37]